Qualifying/Competition Standards

 8 laps in 12 mins |

 *However, it is not part of the Walton XC culture to merely make the minimums.
-Runners should train enough over the summer to make the maximum of 7 laps (Girls) or 8 laps (Boys) in their 1st time trial.
+Runners should train enough over the summer to make the maximum of 7 laps (Girls) or 8 laps (Boys) in their 1st 12-Minute Run.

 Cross Country Lettering Criteria